-If you’re unable to be active in your health care due to physical or mental incapacity (like being in a coma or
+If you are unable to be active in your health care due to physical or mental incapacity (such as being in a coma or

-developing dementia) and if you don’t have a health care advance directive, health care decisions may be made for you by
+developing dementia) and you do not have a health care advance directive--health care decisions may be made for you by a

 another adult relative or close friend.